AdaCore/why3/doc/starting.rst

 Instead of calling a prover on a goal, you can apply a transformation to it.
 Since :math:`G_2` is a conjunction, a possibility is to split it into subgoals.
-You can do that by selecting in the context menu.
+You can do that by selecting *Split VC* in the context menu.
 Now you have two subgoals, and you can try again a prover on them, for example Alt-Ergo.
-We already have a lot of goals and proof attempts, so it is a good idea to close the sub-trees which are already proved: this can be done by the menu , or even better by its shortcut “Ctrl-C”.
+We already have a lot of goals and proof attempts, so it is a good idea to close the sub-trees which are already proved: this can be done by the menu *View/Collapse proved goals*, or even better by its shortcut “Ctrl-C”.
 You should see now what is displayed on :numref:`fig.gui4`.

 .. _fig.gui4: